qiandongmin/qiandongmin.github.io/README.md

 2. Edit site settings inside file of `_config.yml`
 3. Edit your projects at file of `projects.md`, `_data/projects.json` and inside path of `_project/` _(for detail project)_.
 4. Edit about yourself inside file of `about.md`
+   - To add your resume here, you can do the following steps to share your resume publish via google drive.
+      a.
+Upload your document to Google Drive.
+      b.
+Share it by right clicking on it to make public.
+      c.
+Open it with Google Docs.
+      d.
+Go to File>Publish to Web>embed
+      e.
+Grab the url link only from the code and replace in about.md file.

 ### How to Use?